Wednesday, December 31, 2025

 The Second Time Around (Postscript)

-Somehow , those hobbies became less important as I began to focus my time and effort on the daily grind of putting a roof over my head, food on the table, clothes on my back, and a few dollars in the bank for a rainy day.
+Somehow , those pastimes became less important as I began to focus my time and effort on the daily grind of putting a roof over my head, food on the table, clothes on my back, and a few dollars in the bank for a rainy day.

 As a full-time employee, the daily grind consisted of constantly looking over my shoulder after being let go despite working long hours to meet tight deadlines.